claceio/docs/content/docs/Configuration/networking/index.md

 Port 0 means bind to any available port.
 Port -1 means disable HTTPS access.

+{{< alert >}}
+Using the HTTPS port is recommended even for the local environment.
+HTTP/2 works with HTTPS only.
+Server Sent Events (SSE) are used by Clace for live reload of dev apps, [SSE works best with HTTP/2](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events#listening_for_custom_events).
+Without HTTP/2, there can be connection limit issues with HTTP causing connections from browser to Clace server to hang.
+{{< /alert >}}

 ## TLS Certificates

 In the default configuration, where service_email is empty, certmagic integration is disabled.
 The certificate handling behavior is: